dr-matt-smith/unity-cookbook-2023-ch11-positions/README.md

-# unity-cookbook-2023-ch10-positions
+# unity-cookbook-2023-ch11-positions

-## Chapter 10: Choosing and Controllering Positions
+## Chapter 11: Controlling and Chosing Positions

 The **completed** Unity projects for each example can be found in their own repos as follows: